Skip to main content

 Levy Sibley Foreman & Speir LLC

 Tina Trunzo Lute grew up in Boca Raton, Florida.
-She earned a Bachelor of Arts degree in Sociology from the University of Central Florida in 2009.
-She attended St. Thomas University School of Law in Miami Gardens, Florida, where she earned her Juris Doctorate in 2012 and her LLM in Intercultural Human Rights in 2013.
+She earned a Bachelor of Arts degree from the University of Central Florida.
+She attended St. Thomas University School of Law in Florida, where she earned her Juris Doctorate and her LLM in Intercultural Human Rights.
 While in law school, she served as the Editor in Chief of the Intercultural Human Rights law review.
-After law school, Tina and her husband moved to Georgia, where she practiced in Valdosta for a few years before moving to Atlanta.
-Tina, her husband, and their son live in Buckhead and enjoy camping and traveling.
-Tina is a member of the State Bar of Georgia and has practiced workers’ compensation defense since 2015.
+Tina has practiced workers’ compensation defense since 2015.
+Tina, her husband, and their son enjoy traveling and gaming.

 State Board of Workers' Compensation